chef-boneyard/chef-rfc/rfc001-knife-azure-chef-extn.md

 Azure chef extension is a package that is deployed on the VM by Azure and managed by "Guest Agent" running on the VMs.
 Extension package automates deployment on Chef-client on the VM and configuring the chef-client.
 Configuration includes generating client.rb, specifying initial runlist and validation.pem file for the chef-client registration with chef as a node.

+## Details
+The extension will be added to VM in two cases, creation of new VM and updating existing VM.
+Addition of extension should behave similar to bootstrap process which installs chef-client and does a initial chef-client run to register the node.

+Similary adding an extension to VM should ensure extension is added using azure API to VM and is installed but not enabled.

+Azure by default calls install and enable commands on any newly added extension, so we will need to update azure-chef-extension gem to handle scenario where enable should run conditionally only when extension is added via portal/azure commandlet and not via knife azure.
+Status of extension installation will be retrieved via azure apis to check the progress of bootstrap.

 ## Impact on knife azure command

 ### Add Extension during VM creation using knife azure

+Addition of extension will be treated as bootstrap protocol option for ease of use.
+For example knife azure server create --bootstrap-protocol vmextension ...

 "knife azure server create" should be updated to specify azure chef extension parameters as described below.